 Hello everyone, and welcome to PT Pioneer.

-In this article, I’m going to be looking at group fitness and how you can make a successful career out of it.
+In this article, I will look at group fitness and how you can make a successful career.

 To provide insight, I’ll take you through a few key aspects in this definitive, second-to-none guide on becoming a group fitness instructor.

-This will help you figure out the best certification for you based on your career objectives and current circumstances.
+This will help you determine the best certification based on your career objectives and circumstances.

 So with that said, let’s jump right into the world of group fitness